1A) What is the level of service you provide?

 Should I purchase trip insurance?

-I recommend that you seriously consider it.
-What would happen
+I recommend that you seriously consider it and that it should be

-if I had to cancel my trip due to family emergency, work related
+if you had to cancel your trip due to family emergency, work related

-issue, medical problem, etc?
-Does my existing medical insurance
+issue, medical problem, hurricane etc?
+Does your existing medical insurance

-cover me in Mexico, including an emergency evacuation?
+cover you in Mexico, including an emergency evacuation?
 What

-if my luggage was lost or delayed?
-Am I covered if my airline
+if your luggage was lost or delayed?
+Are you covered if your airline

-goes bankrupt before our trip?
+goes bankrupt before your trip?
 Depending on the insurance company

 you choose and what policy you sign up for, these unforeseen things